VCU-CS-Capstone/CS-25-335-Streamline-AI-Powered-Projects/Status Reports/Status Report Fall Week 03.md

 **Faculty Advisor: Caroline Budwell**

 ## 1) Accomplishments this week ##
-   - Create a Discord Server and Zoom Calendar
-   - Meet with Advisor and Sponsor to discover project specifications
+   - Established meeting times with our advisor and sponsor

 ## 2) Milestones to be completed next week ##
-   -  We will obtain more domain knowledge and assess the current tools out there for travel/travel agencies
+   -  We will have a productive strategy session

 ## 3) Issues, problems or concerns ##
-   - We will have to do research to learn which tools are going to be most useful
+   - No problems or issues too difficult to slow us down